DinisCruz/Book_Hacking_Portugal/Articles/Portugal-Leader-in-appsec.md

 ### Portugal as a Leader in AppSec

+We are entering the age of availability (vs Age of Ownership).
+Technology and secure coding is what will make this happen

 Portugal could be a leader in AppSec.
 Portugal has a rich history of providing leading innovators and ground-breaking researchers in navigation, in maritime research, and exploration.
 Portugal must build on its history of innovation and achievement, and become a world leader in coding.

 Portuguese researchers are highly innovative.
 They are following this great history of leading important change and discovery.